Beaches Near West Hook Farm

 Marloes Sands - just a half-mile walk from the nearby car park to this magnificent National Trust managed beach, but it’s worth it for the crystal-clear water and dramatic sandstone cliffs, the views of outlying islands, the fossils, rock pools, surf and space.
 There is good safe bathing when the weather is calm.

 Marloes Sands has been used as a set location in several films, most recently “Snow White and the Huntsman”.
-Have a look at this YouTube clip to see some of the filming taking place.
+Have a look at this location clip to see some of the filming taking place on the beach.

 The best time to visit is an hour or two before low tide, which gives you plenty of time to explore.
 Well worth the effort to see and enjoy this wonderful beach.